rmppmove-tools/readmarkable-koreader-installation-tool/README.md

 ## Note: Your reMarkable™ device (RMPP Move, RMPP) will first need to be switched to Developer Mode before you can use this installation tool.
 Please visit the following link on reMarkable™'s website for additional information about Developer Mode https://support.remarkable.com/s/article/Developer-mode

-## IMPORTANT - STARTING WITH THIS RELEASE - DURING INSTALLATION YOU MAY BE PROMPTED TO MANUALLY RESTART YOUR DEVICE IF IT DOES NOT AUTOMATICALLY RESTART ON ITS OWN - PLEASE WATCH FOR A NOTIFICATION MESSAGE WINDOW
+## IMPORTANT - DURING INSTALLATION YOU MAY BE PROMPTED TO MANUALLY RESTART YOUR DEVICE IF IT DOES NOT AUTOMATICALLY RESTART ON ITS OWN - PLEASE WATCH FOR A NOTIFICATION MESSAGE WINDOW

 Download the correct .zip file version for your specific machine operating system (Windows, MacOS) from the following download links: